LithiumHosting/apiscp-whmcs/README.md

 - Automatically unban and whitelist a user's IP

 ## Summary
-The apnscp provisioning module for WHMCS allows you to integrate your billing system with your server management panel so new user accounts will be automatically provisioned, suspended and terminated as needed.
-Users can change their password as well as use the Single Sign-On (SSO) feature to seamlessly transition from WHMCS to apnscp.
+The ApisCP provisioning module for WHMCS allows you to integrate your billing system with your server management panel so new user accounts will be automatically provisioned, suspended and terminated as needed.
+Users can change their password as well as use the Single Sign-On (SSO) feature to seamlessly transition from WHMCS to ApisCP.

 ## License
 This product is licensed under the GPL v3 (see LICENSE file).
 Basically, you can't call it your own or sell it.